Shortcut Pork Carnitas

 - When veggies are softened, return pork to the pan.

-- Add fajita spice blend, tomato paste, and 3-4 TB chicken broth.
+- Add fajita spice blend, tomato paste, and 3-4 tablespoons chicken broth.

 - Cook, stirring, until well blended and saucy.